2022–23 North American winter: Early February cold wave

-Late February storm complex
+Late February–early March storm complexes

+First storm (February 21–28)

 A winter storm, unofficially named Winter Storm Olive by The Weather Channel, was impacting the Midwestern United States from February 21–24.
 Beginning February 21, several inches of snow to a foot fell across parts of Wisconsin and Iowa, with the highest accumulations occurring north of the Interstate 90 corridor.
 Freezing rain and sleet disrupted travel around the region, with ice accumulations reaching 1/4 of an inch.
 11 in of snow fell in Minneapolis, while Faribault recorded 12 in of snow.
 Hundreds of car crashes were reported, including 4 jackknifed semi-trucks.
 Wind gusts of over 40 mph impacted the Twin cities.

 There were 13 fatalities, including a firefighter in Michigan, at least 1,200,000 power outages, and at least 3,000 flights cancelled by the storm.

-Early March storm complex
+Second storm (March 1–4)

-On March 1, the snowstorm in Arizona led to many pileups, and several roads such as I-40, I-17, and US 93 closed.
+On March 1, a snowstorm in Arizona led to many pileups, and several roads such as I-40, I-17, and US 93 closed.
 In addition, I-80 closed from Applegate, California to the Nevada state line.
 In Nevada, portions of US 93, I-11 and I-15 were shut down as well, as well as several state highways.
 Joshua Tree National Park temporarily closed due to the inclement weather, and the San Bernardino National Forest shut down for two weeks.
 Numerous other national parks had partial closures.
 A supermarket in Crestline, California collapsed due to the snow.
 One person was killed due to the storm in California.
 On March 3, snow led to many snow emergencies in the Albany, New York metropolitan area and near Pittsfield, Massachusetts.
 Ultimately, 7.8 in of snow fell in Albany.
 72,700 customers in eastern New York lost power due to the winter storm.
 On the night of March 3, WestJet cancelled all flights out of Toronto Pearson Airport due to the snow.
 The snowstorm also shut down Detroit Metro Airport on the night of March 3.
 The Maine Turnpike had a speed restriction as a result of the storm.